 New tropical depression could develop in Atlantic: Will it impact Florida?

-ORLANDO, Fla. - The National Hurricane Center is watching a disturbance in the Atlantic Ocean that could soon become a tropical depression and potentially Hurricane Lee.
+ORLANDO, Fla. - The National Hurricane Center is watching a disturbance, known as Invest 95L, in the Atlantic Ocean that could become a tropical depression and potentially Hurricane Lee.

 Most models indicate the tropical wave located off the African coast could develop as it moves west and may become a threat to the Caribbean by this coming weekend, FOX 35 Storm Team Chief Meteorologist Jayme King said.